 The cost for the day includes a pub lunch and drink, pint or glass of wine.
-The cost for the day is £65

 The aim is to help participants get a better a understanding of the mechanics of telling a funny story.
 By the end of it, students will have a broad insight in how to develop and structure a story from the initial idea to a honed piece of comedy.

 The course will include practical tips on how to :

 weaving in and out of banter

 narrative arc for an hour long show or longer story

 Tone and stage craft

 Things that can go wrong that can be used to your advantage

 In recent years storytelling comedy has become a separate sub genre at the Edinburgh Festival and increasingly comedians are describing themselves as storytellers.
 Traditionally that was code for either “not funny”, or “not having any jokes.”
 Now a storytelling style is very popular with audiences at comedy clubs and comedy festivals all over the world.